Splint made of PMMA: Manufacturing process

 Finished splint in the patient’s mouth

-So, in conclusion, digital dentistry ensures faster treatments, fewer appointments, and reduced manufacturing costs for better clinical results.
+In conclusion, digital dentistry ensures faster treatments, fewer appointments, and reduced manufacturing costs, resulting in superior clinical outcomes.

-Check out our DWX lineup here and discover more on website product pages:
+Check out our DWX lineup on our website product pages to discover more:

 DWX-42W